Get insider access

 • Small dirt compartment.

-The Dyson V8 is great for low-pile carpet.
-It easily picks up pet hair but struggles a bit more with fine and large debris.
-It also maintains consistent suction even as its dirt compartment fills up.
-However, its build quality is just okay, and its plastic dirt compartment feels a bit fragile.
+The Dyson V8 is decent for low-pile carpet.
+It's effective in dealing with small debris but has a harder time with medium and large-sized material.
+The build quality is just okay, and its plastic dirt compartment feels a bit fragile.
 While it has many parts that need to be cleaned periodically, they're easy to access, and ownership costs are minimal.

 Pros